dqhieuu/pg-explore/README.md

 - Export database dumps and files.
 - Visualize query result as charts?

-Just ask for a feature, and you will have me implement it if it's useful enough and in high demand.
+Ask for a feature, and you will have me implement it if I find it useful.

 ---